 This salt is crystallized naturally at the bottom of the Dead Sea, which is said to have a salt concentration of 7-8 times that of seawater.
 It is often used for cosmetics and bath salts so you don’t usually think about Dead Sea salt as a seasoning for food, but it enhances the flavors of ingredients and leaves a refreshing aftertaste.

 Tosa Solar Salt

 This is one of the rare, completely solar salts in the humid climate of Japan.
 It takes approximately 1 month in the summer or 2 months in the winter to become salt.
 The characteristics are a robust sweetness and an extremely strong savory flavor.

 In the town of Guerande, located on the southern part of the Brittany peninsula, there is a large salt farm and the farmers have been making salt there using the traditional method for many generations.
 It’s known for its strong salty flavor and richness.

 Itoman Sea Salt

 This salt is manufactured from seawater from approximately 2000 m offshore of Itoman city in Okinawa.
 It has a strong “zatsumi” (off-flavor), but it has a balanced flavor.

 Kamikamagari Island Seaweed Salt

 This is a type of sea salt.
-Sargassum and other seaweed is harvested from the ocean, dried in the sun, then firewood is used to slowly boil it down in a pot, letting it crystallize, which makes seaweed salt with boiled down iodine components.
+Sargassum and other seaweed is harvested from the ocean, dried in the sun, then firewood is used to slowly boil it down in a pot, letting it crystallize, which makes seaweed salt boiled down iodine components.
 It is a brown color with black spots.
-Its distinguishing characteristic is that the aroma of the seashore spreads through your mouth, and it gives seafood a richness.
+Its distinguishing characteristic is that the aroma of the seashore spreads through your mouth, and it gives seafood richness.